This disorder occurs when hairs near the buttocks grow into the skin.

 A pilonidal abscess causes pain, redness, and swelling.
 Sometimes pus drains spontaneously from the abscess.

 Generally, a pilonidal abscess must be cut and drained by a doctor.
+Antibiotics are typically not needed.

 Usually, a pilonidal sinus must be removed surgically.